 After their time at Orbis, fellows have gone on to become founders of nonprofits, Chief Financial Officers, Executive Directors, organization and school leaders, and lawyers, to name a few.
 Orbis is here to support leaders achieve their own unique goals, which look different for everyone.

-There are typically six Fellows living at The House.
+Six Fellows living at The House.

 Yes!